Ebi2626/Cpp-training/README.md

 # C++ training

-It's repository with review of all basic capability of C++ language.
+It's repository with review of all basic capabilities of C++ language.
 It contains two makefiles which are able to build all binary files wih simply call `make` in the terminal.

 It includes examples of:
 - Makefiles